-The origins of Tallinn date back to the 13th century, when a castle was built here by the crusading knights of the Teutonic Order.
-Soon after, it developed as a major centre of the Hanseatic League, and its wealth is demonstrated by the opulence of the public buildings, such as the churches and merchant houses, which have survived to a remarkable degree despite the ravages of fire and war in the intervening centuries.
+The origins of Tallinn date back to the 13th century when a castle was built here by the crusading knights of the Teutonic Order.
+Soon after, it developed as a major hub of the Hanseatic League, and its wealth is demonstrated by the opulence of the public buildings, such as the churches and merchant houses, which have survived to a remarkable degree despite the ravages of fire and war in the intervening centuries.

-Located off Estonia's west coast, Kihnu Island is a home to a community of about 600 islanders.
-The island still bears close ties to its traditional roots kept alive and well to the current day.
+Located off Estonia's west coast, Kihnu Island is home to a community of about 600 islanders.
+The island still bears close ties to its traditional roots which remain alive and well to the current day.
 Using traditional looms and local wool, the women weave and knit mittens, stockings, skirts and blouses which often feature bright colours, vivid stripes and intricate embroidery.
 The Kihnu wedding ceremony is based on pre-Christian beliefs and lasts for three days.

-The smoke sauna tradition is an important part of everyday life in southernmost Estonian community of Võromaa.
+The smoke sauna tradition is an important part of everyday life in the southernmost Estonian community of Võromaa.
 It comprises a rich set of traditions including the actual bathing customs, the skills of making bath whisks, building and repairing saunas, and smoking meat in the sauna.
 The sauna is a building or room heated by a stove covered with stones and with an elevated platform for sitting or lying.
 It has no chimney, and the smoke from burning wood circulates in the room.
 The smoke sauna tradition is primarily a family custom, practised usually on Saturdays but also before major festivals or family events to relax the body and mind.

 Photo authors include Kaspar Orasmäe, Jaak Nilson.

 Our site is also available in Chinese and you will be redirected to Visit Estonia Chinese website visitestonia.cn